Soundsphere/soundweb/README.md

-# soundweb
+# soundsphere.net
-Codebase for my website
+Codebase for my website.
+It's work in progress to add more information and features to it.